foobara/postgresql-crud-driver/README.md

 CREATE USER testuser WITH PASSWORD 'testpassword' CREATEDB;
 ```

-TODO: add instructions for use with docker
+TODO: add instructions for use with docker and docker-compose.yml file

 ## License